NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 ## Identify rate-limit thresholds

-To identify a general threshold for Cloudflare Rate Limiting, divide 24 hours of uncached website requests by the unique visitors for the same 24 hours.
+To identify a general threshold for Khulnasoft Rate Limiting, divide 24 hours of uncached website requests by the unique visitors for the same 24 hours.
 Then, divide by the estimated average minutes of a visit.
 Finally, multiply by 4 (or larger) to establish an estimated threshold per minute for your website.
 A value higher than 4 is fine since most attacks are an order of magnitude above typical traffic rates.

 To identify URL rate limits for specific URLs, use 24 hours of uncached requests and unique visitors for the specific URL.
 Adjust thresholds based on user reports and your own monitoring.